 S-R-G-P-D-S

-Typically summarised as the ‘other raga with Bhupali’s swaras’, Deshkar shuffles the same five tones to produce a mood suited more to the morning than evening hours.
-Taking a vadi-samvadi of Dha–Ga (as opposed to Bhupali’s Ga-Dha), the raga is uttarang-dominant, with a melodic focus on vakra movements in madhya and taar saptaks.
-Pa exerts gravity as the predominant nyas, and Re (prominent in Bhupali) is often rendered weakly or skipped in ascent.
+Typically summarised as ‘the other raga with Bhupali’s swaras’, Deshkar shuffles the same five tones to produce a mood suited more to the morning than evening hours – a legacy of the raga’s roots in the Bilawal raganga (whereas Bhupali hails from the Kalyan lineage).
+Taking a Bilawal-ang vadi-samvadi of Dha–Ga, the raga is uttarang-dominant, with a melodic focus on vakra movements in madhya and taar saptaks.
+Dha and Pa exerts gravity as nyas, and Re (prominent in Bhupali) is often rendered durbal or skipped in ascent.
 Parrikar provides definitive tonal sentences of P, PGPD, DP, PDGP and PDGPGRS, RSDS, SGPD, DP.
+Also see the prakriti Jait Kalyan.

 —Venkatesh Kumar (2016)—